logo

 In particular, burnt meat produces carcinogens.

-However, when grilling over charcoal
+However, if you grill over charcoal

-It seems like it's always bound to happen.
+I think it's always bound to happen.

 7